 Supplements · Diets

-No — pooled trials find no benefit, and the famous positive study didn't replicate.
+Probably not — pooled trials show no net benefit, and the famous positive study was industry-run and failed to replicate.

 Evidence ladder